ElMaxter99/pdf-annotator/public/fonts/README.md

 public/fonts/poppins/Poppins-Regular.woff
 ```

-Add or update entries in `FONT_OPTIONS` to expose new fonts in the UI.
+Add or update entries in `FONT_ASSETS` to expose new fonts in the UI.
+Each entry's `files`
+array must match the filenames you place inside the corresponding folder.